SELECTION OF QUESTIONS AND ANSWERS

 I practice Aikido.
-Five years ago, my diet was good, but the last year I had a bad cold and I could not remain strong, i feel extreme fatigue and I have no energy for anything.
+Five years ago, my diet was good, but last year I had a bad cold and I could not remain strong, I feel extreme fatigue and I have no energy for anything.
 My defence is continuously down, because I worry a lot and think too much.

 I want to ask you which exercises you recommend to restore my health and overcome the extreme fatigue.
 I read your book "The Art Chi Kung".
 I wanted to know what specific exercises should I do to regain my health every day and for how long.

 Many people have asked me the sane question.
 They have asked me to recommend specific exercises to overcome specific diseases.